 - would not automatically be eligible to receive funding.

 UK organisations would lose their eligibility for funding upon the UK’s withdrawal.
-This would mean that the costs incurred by them after 12 April 2019 will no longer be eligible for funding.
+This would mean that the costs incurred by them after a "no deal" Brexit will no longer be eligible for funding.

 It is essential that ongoing Horizon 2020 projects continue to meet the minimum requirements for participation according to Art.
 9 of the Horizon 2020 Rules for Participation (collaborative projects: at least three independent organisations from three different EU Member States/Associated Countries).
 If the action does not fulfill these minimum criteria for participation after the exit of the British organisation anymore, this would either require an Amendment initiated by the European Commission (EC) (admission of new partner, change of status of UK organisation), or the project would be terminated by the EC (see pages 37, 339 and 357 of the Annotated Model Grant Agreement (AGA)).